 There were no changes to the discount rate used for the pay-as-you go basis or to the healthcare trend rates.
 The discount rate assumed for the pre-funded basis alternative scenario is consistent with the discount rate presented to and adopted by the Board in 2015.
-This rate represents an increase from 7.90% used in the prior valuation to 7.95%.
 Other than those changes mentioned above, no other assumption changes have been made since the last valuation.
 A summary of valuation assumptions is shown in Section VI.